-NOTICE TO USER: This control product is to be used only in accordance with the directions on this label.
-It is an offense under the Pest Control Products Act to use a control product under unsafe conditions."
+NOTICE TO USER: This pest control product is to be used only in accordance with the directions on the label.
+It is an offense under the Pest Control Products Act to use this product in a way that is inconsistent with the directions on the label.